 Maybe you’ve let them down too many times before.
 What if the offense just simply crossed the line for them, and there’s no going back?

 Understand that they may not be open to your apology right now

 Some may just not be able to forgive.

 For those that don’t forgive you, really listen to what they have to say.
 Empathize and have compassion for their feelings, after all, you had a hand in the situation.
 They may be in pain and suffering emotional damage.
 However, it’s up to them to let go of their hurt or anger and that may take some time.

 For many, forgiveness may be a marathon, not a sprint.

 Can you correct your behaviors to ensure that it doesn’t happen again?
 Can you forgive yourself?
 What can you learn from this situation, forgiven or not?

-A proper apology shows good character, shows true remorse, a willingness to be vulnerable, and communicates that your relationship with this person with the other is truly meaningful to you.
+A proper apology shows good character, shows true remorse, and a willingness to be vulnerable and communicates that your relationship with this person with the other is truly meaningful to you.

 In the end, we’re all human and can make mistakes.
 If you ever need guidance or support during challenging times, I invite you to contact me for a 15-minute consultation.